The Best Day Backpack Review

 The Adjustable Harness on the Osprey Talon

-The Talon is the only pack we tested to offer different frame sizes (S/M and M/L), so it is important to properly measure your torso before purchasing.
+The Talon is the only pack we tested that offers different frame sizes (S/M and M/L), so it is important to properly measure your torso before purchasing.
 For a full explanation on fit, and measurements, check out the fit section in our Buying Advice.

-The Talon and Marmot Kompressor Verve 26 each also have a back panel designed to allow for airflow on the back, which is much more comfortable while hiking in warm weather.
-The Deuter Speed Lite, REI Trail 25, and Kelty Redtail have padded yet meshy back panels that are somewhat breathable and still protect from objects from jabbing you in the back.
-Yet, their selectively padded systems are the least ventilating, especially in contrast to the Gregory Z25.
+The Talon, Stratos, and Salvo have back panels designed to allow for airflow on the back, which is much more comfortable while hiking in warm weather.
+The Deuter Speed Lite has padded, yet meshy back panels that are somewhat breathable and still protect from objects from jabbing you in the back.

-We found that the Osprey Talon performed the best for the most athletic activities, easily crossing-over between biking, hiking, and peak bagging, and we found the REI Trail 25 to work best for most other activities, such as traveling or using as a work, school, or errand bag.
-A couple of the packs, like the Marmot Kompressor Verve and the Gregory Z25 are more specifically tailored to hiking, and perform best at just that activity.
-In addition, we found that the REI Flash 18 is the most versatile pack to have in your arson in general.
-Not only does the REI Flash meet several urban applications, such as a daily gym bag or purse replacement, but it also serves as a great stuff sack to have along with you on a longer overnight trips to use for summit bids and day outings.
+We found that the Osprey Talon performed the best for the most athletic activities, easily crossing-over between biking, hiking, and peak bagging.
+The Gregory Salvo 24 also works really well for hiking, but crosses over for most other activities, such as traveling or using as a work, school, or errand bag.
+The Granite Gear Virga and Osprey Stratos are more specialized packs and are best for hiking long distances or hiking in comfort.
+While the REI Flash is quite simple, the open compartment fits many different types of items.
+As such, it works well for several urban applications, such as a daily gym bag or purse replacement, but it also serves as a great stuff sack to have along with you on a longer overnight trips to use for summit bids and day outings.

 The only potential durability issues that we noticed have to do with buckles.
 A couple of the brands, such as Deuter and Gregory, use proprietary buckles, meaning that if one gets broken they will be difficult and rather complicated to replace.
 Typically, your local gear shop sells buckles for just a few cents and they can be switched out on many packs, but with the proprietary buckles, both sides of the buckle will need to be replaced if one side is damaged.
 Also, each pack uses easy to adjust slider buckles for the sternum strap, which is handy at first, but these tend to be the first thing to go on a product that is used frequently.